 - Know the cause inside and out

-- Understand the people behind it that you’re working with
+- Understand the people behind it

 - Find a unique selling point